Oftatkofta/kantele_CAD/README.md

   <img alt="L proportional to 1 over f" src="https://latex.codecogs.com/svg.image?L%20%5Cpropto%20%5Cfrac%7B1%7D%7Bf%7D" />
 </p>

-This is the key observation used in the design workflow:
+This is used in the design workflow:
 - once one melody string length is fixed,
 - all other melody lengths follow from frequency ratios.

 ---

-### 2. The drone may use a different gauge
+### 2. An optional drone string may use a different gauge

+A traditional kantelde does not have a drone string, but a custom built hypnotic doom base kantele might.
-The drone string often uses a thicker gauge and therefore a different μ.
+The drone string will sit one octave below the D string and can use a thicker gauge and different tension, and therefore a different μ and T.
-Because of this, the drone string is treated separately.
+Therefore, the drone string is treated separately.

 Depending on design goals, the drone can be:
 1. fixed in length (compute resulting tension)